durgadas311/cpnet-z80/DEVEL.md

 This branch may be provided to others, for testing and review, by pushing it to origin: "git push origin newbranch", making it visible on github and available to others clones.
+If the branch has been pushed to origin, any developer may perform the following to publish it to "master".

-3. When changes are ready to publish, resync "master" with remote:
+3. When changes are ready to publish, resync "master" with remote.
 ```
 git remote update
 git fetch origin master